SystemsApproach/private5g/ran.rst

     of Split-RAN elements (CU, DU, RU).

 The four example Control Apps (xApps) in :numref:`Figure %s
-<fig-ran-controller>` are not intended to be an exhaustive list, but
+<fig-ran-controller>` does not constitute an exhaustive list, but they
-they do represent the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
+do represent the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
 These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are currently implemented by individual base stations with